MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-desktop-services/clients/ios-whatsnew.md

 - Fixed a bug where some Chinese input would remain in the remote session after deletion.
 - Fixed other crashes reported to us by users since the last release.

 We appreciate all your comments sent to us through the App Store, in-app feedback, and email.
 We'll continue focusing on making this app better with each release.
-If you encounter any errors, report them at **Settings** > **Report an Issue**.

 ## Updates for version 10.0.3